ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   reference channel is below 0.025.
 Equally, with the ``spot_vs_ref_ch_ttest_tstat, 0.0, None`` spotMAX will keep only those spots whose t-statistic of the t-test against the reference channel is above 0.0.
-Using this syntax, you can filter using an arbitrary number single-spot features described in the :ref:`single-spot-features` section.
+Using this syntax, you can filter using an arbitrary number of single-spot features described in the :ref:`single-spot-features` section.

   You can also use ``OR`` statements and combine it with ``AND`` for more